Quantized Hall conductance in 3D topological nodal-line semimetals without chiral symmetry

-{\emph{Distinguish surface and bulk contributions}.}- By noticing that the sample thickness affects surface and bulk states differently, below we show that two kinds of Hall conductance can be identified by varying the sample thickness in a wedgy device, as shown in Fig.~\ref{fg:diffl} (a).
+{\emph{Distinguish surface and bulk contributions}.}- By noticing that the sample thickness affects surface and bulk states differently, we show that two kinds of Hall conductance can be identified by varying the sample thickness in a wedgy device, as shown in Fig.~\ref{fg:diffl} (a).
 The wedgy device has been practiced in experiments to control sample thickness by varying growth time \cite{Moll16nat,ZhangC19nat}.
-From left to right, the thickness is set from 50 to 150 nm, and we compare three thicknesses 60, 80, and 100 nm.
-We focus on two Fermi energies, one in the surface-state energy region and the other in the bulk-state energy region, as shown by the dashed lines of two energies in Fig.~\ref{fg:diffl} (c).
-By varying the sample thickness, the surface spectrum (green) is basically unchanged, while more subbands (black) emerge in the bulk spectrum.
-In Fig.~\ref{fg:diffl} (b), the corresponding wavefunctions are plotted, which show that the surface states are always localized at the boundary while the extension of bulk states changes between different subbands.
+We compare three thicknesses 60, 80, and 100 nm.
+We focus on two Fermi energies, one in the surface energy window and the other in the bulk energy region, as shown by the dashed lines in Fig.~\ref{fg:diffl} (c).
+By varying the sample thickness, the surface spectrum (green) is basically unchanged, while more subbands (dark blue) emerge in the bulk spectrum.
+In Fig.~\ref{fg:diffl} (b), the wavefunctions show that the surface states are always localized at the boundary while the extension of bulk states changes between different subbands.